David M. Rievman

 Mr. Rievman has served on the executive committee of the New York State Bar Association Tax Section and frequently writes and lectures on tax-related topics, including in programs sponsored by the New York State Bar Association, the American Bar Association, the New York University Institute on Federal Taxation, the University of Chicago Law School’s Federal Tax Conference, the Practising Law Institute, the Tax Executives Institute and other organizations.

-Mr. Rievman repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business.
-He also was listed in The Best Lawyers in America 2013.
+Mr. Rievman repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America.

 J.D., Boston College Law School, 1987 (magna cum laude, Order of the Coif)